andrej6/resolution/design/AST.md

 - Negation (`~`) -- one child
 - Implication (`->`) -- two children
 - Biconditional (`<->`) -- two children
-- Identifier (string) -- leaf node
+- Proposition (string) -- leaf node
 - Tautology (`T`) -- leaf node
 - Contradiction/bottom (`F`) -- leaf node

-We will refer to ID nodes, tautology, and contradiction collectively as literals.
+We will refer to proposition, tautology, and contradiction nodes collectively as literals.
 (This is a slight departure from the usual terminology for propositional logic, in which a literal is either a proposition or a negation of a proposition.)

 ## AST transformations